-We are a leading branded apparel company that designs, sources, markets and distributes products bearing the trademarks of our Tommy Bahama, Lilly Pulitzer, Johnny Was, Southern Tide, The Beaufort Bonnet Company and Duck Head lifestyle brands.
+We are a leading branded apparel company that designs, sources, markets and distributes products bearing the trademarks of our Tommy Bahama, Lilly Pulitzer, Johnny Was, Southern Tide, The Beaufort Bonnet Company, Duck Head and Jack Rogers lifestyle brands.

 Our business strategy is to develop and market compelling lifestyle brands and products that evoke a strong emotional response from our target consumers.
 We consider lifestyle brands to be those brands that have a clearly defined and targeted point of view inspired by an appealing lifestyle or attitude.
 Furthermore, we believe lifestyle brands that create an emotional connection can command greater loyalty and higher price points at retail and create licensing opportunities.
-We believe the attraction of a lifestyle brand depends on creating compelling product, effectively communicating the respective lifestyle brand message and distributing products to consumers where and when they want them.
-In September 2022, we acquired the Johnny Was lifestyle brand.
-Johnny Was transcends fashion trends with beautifully crafted, globally inspired products featuring elevated fabrics, bespoke prints and artisanal embroidery, all offered through thoughtfully designed retail stores and a beautiful e-commerce experience reflecting the California lifestyle.
+We believe the attraction of a lifestyle brand depends on creating compelling product, effectively communicating the respective lifestyle brand message and distributing products to consumers where and when they want

-During fiscal 2022, 80% of our net sales were through our direct-to-consumer channels of distribution and 97% of our consolidated net sales were to customers located in the United States.
+During fiscal 2023, 80% of our net sales were through our direct-to-consumer channels of distribution and 97% of our consolidated net sales were to customers located in the United States.
 Our direct-to-consumer operations provide us with the opportunity to interact directly with our customers, present to them a broad assortment of our current season products and immerse them in the essence of the lifestyles offered by our brands.
-We believe that presenting our products in a digital or physical setting specifically designed to showcase the lifestyle on which the brands are based enhances the image of our brands.

-Fiscal 2022 Overview and Highlights
+Fiscal 2023 Overview and Highlights

-The strength of our brands and our disciplined execution of strategic objectives allowed our company to build on its excellent performance in fiscal 2021 to achieve record net earnings as a company for a second consecutive year in fiscal 2022.
-Our compensation committee made decisions with respect to executive officer compensation in March 2022, setting meaningful performance goals that took into account both continuing strong consumer demand and our company's strategic priorities for fiscal 2022.
-As part of its decision making process, our compensation committee took into consideration market practice, retention considerations and our financial outlook for the upcoming year.
-Our success in fiscal 2022 builds on long-term strategic initiatives, including decisions we made during fiscal 2020 and fiscal 2021 to mitigate the impacts of the COVID-19 pandemic.
-We believe that our continued remarkable performance in fiscal 2022 is due in large part to our talented, highly engaged and motivated teams, who we believe will continue to be key to our success in delivering long-term value to shareholders.
+During fiscal 2023, the strength of our brands and our disciplined execution of strategic objectives allowed us to deliver our second strongest earnings year in our 82-year history.
+Our compensation committee made decisions with respect to executive officer compensation in March 2023, setting meaningful performance goals that took into account both continuing strong consumer demand leading up to that time, our company's strategic priorities for fiscal 2023 and the fundamental objective of our management team to continue to drive bottom line growth over the long term.
+As part of this process, our compensation committee took into consideration market practice, including compensation paid by peers to similar situated executives; retention considerations; and our initial budgets for the upcoming year.
+Our performance in fiscal 2023 builds on long-term strategic initiatives and the strong connections our portfolio of brands has forged with our customers.
+We believe that our continued success is due in large part to our talented, highly engaged and motivated teams, who we believe will continue to be key to delivering long-term value to shareholders.